RichardYDepestre/Module-04_PyCitySchools-with-Pandas/README.md

 # School_District_Analysis

 ## Project Overview
-The school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
-Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and have turned to Maria for help.
-She has asked you to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
-Once you’ve replaced the math and reading scores, Maria would like you to repeat the school district analysis that you did in this module and write up a report to describe how these changes affected the overall analysis.
+We have asked to run the school district analysis, after some irregularities have been reported.
+The irregularities pertain to reading and math scores for Thomas High School.
+The procedures that we followed to re-run our analysis consisted of updating the dataset with the correct math and reading scores for the school in question.

 ## Resources
 - Data Source: schools_complete.csv and students_complete_csv